aurelia/framework/doc/article/en-US/cheat-sheet.md

 Use on any HTML attribute.

-* `.bind` - Users the default binding.
+* `.bind` - Uses the default binding.
 One-way binding for everything but form controls, which use two-way binding.
 * `.one-way` - Flows data one direction: from the view-model to the view.
 * `.two-way` - Flows data both ways: from view-model to view and from view to view-model.
 * `.one-time` - Renders data once, but does not synchronize changes after the initial render.